City ranking guide

 Resources for comparing agents in Toronto

-These guides and tools help buyers and sellers compare profiles, prepare interviews, verify source-supported claims, and choose a service model without relying on unsupported rankings.
+These guides and tools help buyers and sellers compare profiles, prepare interviews, verify public claims, and choose a service model without relying on unsupported rankings.

 Compare fit

-Use city, neighbourhood, property type, service model, and source support.
+Use city, neighbourhood, property type, service model, and claim review.

 Ask better questions